-As monsoon sets in, the urge to eat hot pakoras and street-side food become stronger.
+As monsoon sets in, the urge to eat hot pakoras and street-side food becomes stronger.
 However, as tasty and lip-smacking as this thought might seem, it is not advisable to give in to your desires.
 Many food-borne, air-borne, and water-borne diseases accompany monsoon rains, which can harm our digestive system.
-Therefore, it is essential to avoid some foods that may risk causing diseases.
+Therefore, it is essential to avoid some foods that may increase the risk of disease.

 Your metabolism becomes sluggish during the monsoon season, paving the way for nausea, bloating, acidity, cramps, abdominal pain, gastritis, constipation, food poisoning, and gut sensitivity issues.
 Drinking water from other sources can also cause diarrhea.
 So this monsoon season, keep a tab on the foods you consume and the foods you should avoid.

-- Avoid fried foods like pakoras, samosas, and the like, loaded with oil.
-The highly humid monsoon weather slows down our digestion process.
+- Avoid fried foods like pakoras, samosas, and the like, which are loaded with oil.
+The highly humid monsoon weather slows down our digestive process.
 Pressuring your digestive system can lead to indigestion and stomach aches.

 - Avoid eating a lot of seafood during monsoons because it is the breeding season for sea creatures.
 Since fresh seafood is scarce, consuming stale or contaminated seafood can cause food poisoning and indigestion.

-- The enzyme activity is lesser in the rainy season compared to summers.
-Therefore, avoid consuming pre-cut fruits which may be exposed and contaminated by flies and pests.
+- The enzyme activity is lower in the rainy season compared to summer.
+Therefore, avoid consuming pre-cut fruits, which may be exposed and contaminated by flies and pests.

 - Refrain from consuming raw leafy vegetables.
-Some of these veggies are grown in swampy unhygienic areas, which exposes the leaves to pests, worms, and bacteria.
+Some of these veggies are grown in swampy, unhygienic areas, which expose the leaves to pests, worms, and bacteria.
 Ensure that you wash these vegetables thoroughly in clean water before using them.
 It is also advisable to eat cooked vegetables as the boiling process can kill the bacteria.

 - Consume dairy products in moderation during monsoons as they take time to digest and are heavy on the gut, resulting in loose motions or digestive issues.
 In addition, people with sinusitis should avoid dairy products like curd as it increases the risk of catching a cold or cough.